koh3n/assistant-chatbot/README.md

 - Given more time I would have directly used Google's APIs for Gmail, Google Messages and Google Calendar to handle the email, reminders and scheduling, respectively.
 - All time related activites (scheduling/ setting reminders) are all hardcoded to Vancouver time (PDT).
 Adding in user settings where users can select their time zones would be beneficial.
 - MORE TRAINING DATA!!!
 I made all the training data myself (with the help of chatGPT) so the model definitely isn't as perfect as it could be.
-- The bot is unable to run while waiting for a reminder notification to be sent
+- The bot is unable to run while waiting for a reminder notification to be sent.

 # Unfinised Features
 - Unfortunately I didn't have enough time to finish all the requested functionality features.
 Here are the ones I missed.
-1) **general knowledge**
+1) **General knowledge**
   - There are a couple paths I could take with this but I think the best one would be integrating the bot with a LLM such as OpenAI.
 This avoids having to train the bot and deal with tons and tons of training data.
   - I think a smart way to implement this would be as a fallback action (since human assistance isn't that useful in this scenario as mentioned earlier)
     - Once the bot is unsure of how to reply, it sends the last seen message to the LLM for processing and returns the result.

-2) **managing to-do lists**
+2) *Managing to-do lists**
+  - I would probably just integrate this with Google Tasks, since everything else is using Google services.

-2) **offering recommendations (e.g., restaurants)**
+3) **Offering recommendations (e.g., restaurants)**
+  - Restaurant recommendations would require user location so there would need to be permisions required there, dependant on how the chatbot is implemented.
+  - After the location is gathered, I would use Google Maps API to search for relevant restaurants near the user.

 # Evaluation